2023 Best Value Construction Trades Associate Degree Schools

 Top 10 Best Construction Trades Associate Degree Schools

 Our 2023 rankings named Southeast Community College Area the best value school in the United States for construction trades students working on their associate degree.
-Located in the large city of Lincoln, Southeast Community College is a public school with a medium-sized student population.
+Located in the large city of Lincoln, Southeast Community College is a public school with a moderately-sized student population.

 Southeast Community College undergraduate students pay an average of $3,780 in tuition and fees each year.